apache/celeborn/docs/migration.md

 # Upgrading from 0.5 to 0.6
 -
-- Since 0.6.0, Celeborn introduced a new API namespace: /api/v1, and the old APIs are deprecated.
-The old APIs will be removed in the future versions.
+- Since 0.6.0, Celeborn has introduced a new API namespace: /api/v1, which uses the application/json media type for requests and responses.
+   The legacy APIs have been deprecated and will be removed in future releases.

-  - The mappings of the old APIs to the new APIs for Master:
+  - The mappings of the old APIs to the new APIs for Master, see the master openapi spec (openapi/openapi-client/src/main/openapi3/master_rest_v1.yaml) in the repo for details.

     | Old API                  | New API                                  | Note                                             |
     |--------------------------|------------------------------------------|--------------------------------------------------|